bburns/LanguageModels/doc/report/Report.md

 Joy and pride in his sons overcame his sorrow at their loss .
 On me he heaped every kindness that heart Blcher ordered extermination .
 Roguet had set the lugubrious example of threatening with death any French grenadier who should bring him
 Dry happiness resembles dry bread .
 One eats , but one morning she out of her bed , saying to the

+Just like a rocket too , it burst in the air of splendidly coloured fire-flies , which sped hither and thither A lovelier night I never saw .
+Indeed !
+Where were you last night .
+She was .
+When she reached

 ffnn